Diethylstilbestrol: Regulations

-In 1938, the ability to test the safety of DES on animals was first obtained by the FDA.
-The results from the preliminary tests showed that DES harmed the reproductive systems of animals.
-The application of these results to humans could not be determined, so the FDA could not act in a regulatory manner.
+In 1938, the FDA gained the authority to require that drugs demonstrated their safety before being approved.
+DES became the first medication to go through the new approval process.
+Initial studies provided to the FDA were mostly conducted on laboratory animals.
+These preliminary tests showed that DES could cause sexual differentiation in offspring that only emerged following sexual maturity.
+The FDA was concerned by these findings, with Walter Campbell, then-Commissioner of the FDA, arguing that the agency should be cautious approving drugs without evidence that they would not cause harm.

-New Drug Applications for DES approval were withdrawn in 1940 in a decision made by the FDA based on scientific uncertainty.
-However, this decision resulted in significant political pressure, so the FDA came to a compromise.
-The compromise meant that DES would be available only by prescription and would have to have warnings about its effects on the bottle, but the warning was dropped in 1945.
+In 1940 the FDA informed drug companies that New Drug Applications for DES approval should be withdrawn.
+The companies who were waiting for DES approval began working together with lobbyists, providing DES medications to doctors in the form of samples; this effectively created a marker for the drug before it had been officially approved.
+Following this, 51 doctors wrote to the FDA requesting its approval.
+Though the FDA was still uncertain about the safety of DES when used in humans, it approved the medication following political pressure to do so.
+However, a compromise was made that meant that DES would be a prescription-only medication, and would have warnings about its effects – including the potential for damaged fertility – on the bottle.
+Deapite this, the warning was dropped in 1945.
 In 1947, DES finally gained FDA approval for prescription to pregnant women who had diabetes as a method of preventing miscarriages.
 This led to the widespread prescription of DES to all pregnant women.

 In 1971, the FDA recommended against the prescription of DES to pregnant women.
 As a result, DES then began to see a withdraw from the US market starting in 1972 and in the European market starting in 1978, but the FDA still did not withdraw its approval for the use of DES in humans.

 DES was classified as a Group 1 carcinogen by the International Agency for Research on Cancer.
 After classification as a carcinogen, DES had its FDA approval withdrawn in 2000.
 DES is currently only in use for veterinary practices and in research trials as allowed by the FDA.